This article has been approved by an Indeed Career Coach

-Administrative skills can help you to be well organized, be a strong communicator and enhance your customer service skills.
-While administrative skills are certainly important in administrative roles like office managers and receptionists, they are also helpful skills in nearly any job.
+Administrative skills can help you to be well organized, a strong communicator and enhance your customer service skills.
+While administrative skills are certainly important in administrative roles like office managers and receptionists, they are also helpful in nearly any job.
 In this article, we take a closer look at what administrative skills are, why they are important and how you can improve them.

 What are administrative skills?

 Administrative skills are qualities that help you complete tasks related to managing a business.
 This might involve responsibilities such as filing paperwork, meeting with internal and external stakeholders, presenting important information, developing processes, answering employee questions and more.
 There are many administrative skills that help you perform these responsibilities in an efficient, quality way.

 Why are administrative skills important?

 Administrative skills are important because they keep business processes running smoothly.
 Any successful, efficient organization should have both administrative professionals who have strong skills in this area, as well as individual contributors who have good administrative skills.